yyuuccii/sudo-Yuci.github.io/_pages/about.md

   - /about.html
 ---

 👩‍💻 I'm a master's student in Computational Linguistics at Saarland University.

-📚 My study focuses on NLP, with additional knowledge in Machine Learning and Data Science.
+📚 My study focuses on Natural Language Processing, with additional knowledge in Machine Learning and Data Science.

 # Selected Experience